Last Updated on 17 June 2022 by Alastair Digby

 The 5 Stages of Penetration Testing

-Testing types vary in how much information the ethical hacker receives beforehand.
+Testing types vary in how much information the ethical hacker (or penetration testers) receives beforehand.
 In a blind or black box test, the strategy is to not give the ethical hacker any information other than the name of your business so that you can best approximate real-world attack scenarios.
 In a white box test, the testing team gets fully informed about the internal makeup of the system, web application, or network being tested.
 Grey box tests lie in the middle of these extremes by providing some limited information to the testing team.

 - Passive reconnaissance makes use of observing publicly available information about a company’s employees or network environment without directly interacting with the systems, apps, users, or networks in the environment.
 Hackers glean this information from online databases, Google searches, social media platforms, by browsing the company website, and even from dark web forums where employee usernames or passwords may be available.